Killing of Dominique Dunne: Murder

 On October 30, 1982, a few weeks after Sweeney and Dunne broke up, Dunne was at her West Hollywood home rehearsing for the miniseries V with actor David Packer.
 While she was speaking to a female friend on the phone, Sweeney had the operator break into the conversation.
 Dunne told her friend, "Oh God, it's Sweeney.
 Let me get him off the phone."
-Ten minutes later, however, Sweeney showed up at Dunne's home.
+Ten minutes later, Sweeney showed up at Dunne's home.
 After speaking to him through the locked door, Dunne agreed to speak to him on the porch while Packer remained inside.
 Outside, the two began to argue.
 Later, Packer said that he heard smacking sounds, two screams, and a thud.
-Concerned, he called police, but he was informed that Dunne's home was out of their jurisdiction.
+Concerned, he called the police, but was told Dunne's home was outside their jurisdiction.
 Packer then phoned a friend and told him that if he was found dead, John Sweeney was his killer.
 Packer left the home through the back entrance, approached the driveway, and saw Sweeney in some nearby bushes, kneeling over Dunne.
 Sweeney told Packer to call the police.
-When police arrived, Sweeney met them in the driveway, with his hands in the air and stated, "I killed my girlfriend, and I tried to kill myself."
+When police arrived, Sweeney met them in the driveway, with his hands in the air, and stated, "I killed my girlfriend, and I tried to kill myself."
 Sweeney later testified that he and Dunne had argued, but he could not remember what happened after their exchange.
 He claimed that he could only recall being on top of her, with his hands around her neck.

 On the night of the attack, responding officers found Sweeney standing by Dunne's unconscious body in her driveway.
 A spokesman for the West Hollywood sheriff later told reporters that Sweeney told officers, "I killed my girlfriend."
 He was immediately arrested and charged with attempted murder.
 Those charges were dropped after Dunne's death, however, and subsequently, Sweeney was charged with first-degree murder, to which he pleaded not guilty.
-Sweeney was later charged with assault with intent to do great bodily harm when, during a preliminary trial hearing, he admitted that he and Dunne had a physical altercation on September 26, 1982, the day before she filmed an episode of Hill Street Blues, in which she appeared with visible bruises on her face and body.
+Sweeney was later charged with assault with intent to do great bodily harm, when during a preliminary trial hearing, he admitted that Dunne and he had a physical altercation on September 26, 1982, the day before she filmed an episode of Hill Street Blues, in which she appeared with visible bruises on her face and body.
 He denied assaulting Dunne, however, claiming that she accidentally incurred the bruises when he tried to prevent her from leaving their home.

-Dunne was transported to Cedars-Sinai Medical Center in Los Angeles, where she was placed on life support.
+Dunne was transported to Cedars-Sinai Medical Center, where she was placed on life support.
 She never regained consciousness.
 Over the following days, doctors performed brain scans, which revealed that due to oxygen deprivation, she had no brain activity.
 On November 4, her parents consented to have her removed from life support.
 At the request of her mother, Dunne's kidneys and heart were donated to transplant recipients.
 Her funeral was held on November 6 at the Church of the Good Shepherd in Beverly Hills.
 Her godfather, Martin Manulis, delivered the eulogy.
-She was buried in Westwood Village Memorial Park Cemetery.
+She was cremated and thereafter laid to rest in the lawn at Westwood Village Memorial Park Cemetery.